LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

     ExtractionRequest: request,
 })
 ```
-The above code is from the example which shows how to use **TickHistoryMarketDepthExtractionRequest** type and its marshaller to encode JSON object.
+The above code is from the example which shows how to use **TickHistoryMarketDepthExtractionRequest** type and its marshaler to encode JSON object.
 The encoded JSON object looks like:
 ```
 {
     "ExtractionRequest":{